Secretary of State for Scotland: Secretaries for Scotland (1885–1926)

 The secretary for Scotland was chief minister in charge of the Scottish Office in the United Kingdom government.
-The Scottish Office was created with the post of secretary for Scotland by the Secretary for Scotland Act 1885.
+The Scottish Office was created with the post of secretary for Scotland by the Secretary for Scotland Act 1885 (48 & 49 Vict. c.
+61).
 From 1892 the secretary for Scotland sat in cabinet.
 The post was upgraded to full secretary of state rank as the secretary of state for Scotland in 1926.

 From 1885 to 1999, secretaries for Scotland and secretaries of state for Scotland also ex officio held the post of Keeper of the Great Seal of Scotland.
 From 1999, the position of keeper of the Great Seal of Scotland has been held by the first minister of Scotland.